What is Colon Cancer?

 In most cases, the exact causes of colon cancer are unknown, but it has several potential risk factors which are:

-Treatment of colon cancers, largely depend on the stage of cancer.
+Treatment of colon cancers largely depends on the stage of cancer.
 Surgery, chemotherapy and radiation therapy may be recommended as treatment options.

-Visit a clinic or talk to a specialist in gastroenterology about your options and the costs involved, and discuss which tests or treatment methods are more appropriate for your needs.
+Visit a colon cancer clinic or talk to a colon cancer specialist who is also an expert in gastroenterology about your options and the costs involved, and discuss which tests or treatment methods are more appropriate for your needs.